Life Insurance when Pregnant

 Given that the importance of life insurance grows with the size of your family, it is both common and reasonable for many parents to consider purchasing a policy during pregnancy.

-Starting a life insurance policy while you are pregnant is much the same as doing so when you are not but some insurers may ask extra questions or have certain conditions placed on those expecting a child.
+Starting a life insurance policy for the benefit of your family while you are pregnant is much the same as doing so when you are not but some insurers may ask extra questions or have certain conditions placed on those expecting a child.

 Starting a new family or increasing the size of an existing one will change your life in various ways, ushering in new experiences and new responsibilities on the part of you as parents.